sherin-anits/sherin-anits/README.md

 - 👋 Hi, I’m @sherin-anits
 - 👀 I’m interested in Networks
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently a B.E.CSE Student
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me : anitsmaxwel@gmail.com
-- 📫 How to reach me ...
+- 😄 Pronouns: She/Her
-- 😄 Pronouns: ...
+- ⚡ Fun pun: Why did the network administrator cross the road?
-- ⚡ Fun fact: ...
+      To get to the other side of the firewall!

 <!---
 sherin-anits/sherin-anits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.